BlckHawker/Productivity-App/PROJECT PLAN.md

 - [ ] When a view is loaded, its stored configuration is applied automatically.
 - [ ] Manual reordering changes are saved within the view only (not global).
 - [ ] Users can rename or delete saved views.

+#### 6.6 - Create Views Acceptance Criteria
+- [ ] The app provides a built-in “Today” view.
+- [ ] The “Today” view automatically shows all tasks with either (at least one condition needs to be true):
+    - [ ] Desired date = today
+    - [ ] Deadline = today
+- [ ] The "Today" view cannot be deleted, renamed, nor modified.
+This includes manually reording tasks
+- [ ] The "Today" view counts toward the 20 saved view limit.

 ---